thoughtbot/backbone-support/README.md

-Helper and utility classes that fill out Backbone for serious development.
+There's no built-in garbage collection for Backbone’s event bindings, and forgetting to unbind can cause bugs and memory leaks.

+Backbone Support currently provides two utility classes, SwappingRouter and CompositeView, that introduce a `leave()` function, which unbinds and cleans up the view.
+They should be used where views are instantiated (in Router instances and in composite views).

 Inspired by our projects and the Backbone.js on Rails book: http://workshops.thoughtbot.com/backbone-js-on-rails

-The book contains complete instructions and in-depth coverage of the internals of CompositeView and Swappingrouter, and an example application that shows their usage.
+The book contains complete instructions and in-depth coverage of the internals of CompositeView and SwappingRouter, and an example application that shows their usage.

 ### SwappingRouter